Security-Onion-Solutions/securityonion-docs/bpf.rst

 Configuration
 -------------

-You can modify your BPF configuration by going to :ref:`administration`, then Configuration, then ``bpf``.
+You can modify your BPF configuration by going to :ref:`administration` --> Configuration --> bpf.

 Quoting
 ~~~~~~~